 Where can you buy Bowflex Revolution and all its replacement parts?

-Your best bet to get a new-in-box system is through Amazon, where you can also add extended warranties, get deals on shipping or find replacement parts and attachments for the Revolution.
+You can buy the Bowflex Revolution new-in-box through Amazon, where you can also add extended warranties, get deals on shipping or find replacement parts and attachments.